ayushannand/AssistIQ/documentation/Pages/chat.md

 - The component relies on the `getCombinedData` function from the `apiWrapper.js` module to fetch customer data based on the email identifier.
 Make sure this function is implemented correctly and accessible in your application.

-- The AIVA interaction functionality is dependent on an AIVA API, which is not included in this code snippet.
-Ensure that the API endpoint for the AIVA service is correctly set up and that the assistant responds correctly based on the user's input.
+- The AssistIQ interaction functionality is dependent on an AssistIQ API, which is not included in this code snippet.
+Ensure that the API endpoint for the AssistIQ service is correctly set up and that the assistant responds correctly based on the user's input.